nazmul-nhb/nhb-scripts/README.md

 * Uses a **default template** (`express-mongoose-zod`) or your **custom templates** via a config file.
 * Prevents overwriting by default unless `--force` is passed or set in config.
 * Allows lifecycle hooks: `onGenerate`, `onComplete`.
+* Auto creates (if it is not created before) custom configuration file for template injection: `nhb.module.config.mjs`.

 ---